MerrybyPractice/java-quotes/README.md

     Git Clone the repo onto your local enviornment from your command line/terminal, ensuring that you have JDK 1.8 and Gradle installed.

     ex: git clone https://github.com/MerrybyPractice/java-quotes.git

 ## Dependencies

     This app makes enstenive use of Gson, a google  produced library that allows Java to parse json files.

     To ensure Gson is properly installed, either open the repository in the IntelliJ IDE or, if you prefer a different IDE, run ./gradlew build at the root of your project from the command line.

+## Run the App from a CLI

+    Once the App is fully cloned and all dependencies loaded in, use ./gradlew run from root of the program in your command line.

 ## renderQuotes class